-The package includes breakfast on each morning in our luxury 4 star hotel.
+The package includes breakfast each morning in our luxury 4-star hotel and dinner in the hotel each evening.
 Prices start from only £135.00 per person per night in a standard room with room upgrades available.
 You can stay weekdays as well as weekends.

 If you wanted to book another package, but also want the Gin, don't worry - when you book via our booking engine on the website, you can add 'Gin' as an extra on any stay!

 Please note that the Gin is only included on the day of arrival.

 All rates are based on 2 adults sharing a double/twin room.

 Children sharing a room with full paying adults have bed and breakfast included and are charged at an extra £30.00 per night.
 All other incidentals will be charged as taken.